Morning, Thursday, 23rd January 2020

 This conference will consider next steps for 5G in the UK - and the positioning of this country in the global market for 5G development and services.

-The conference takes place following the government publication of the final Statement of Strategic Priorities for Ofcom, including aspirations on 5G development and rollout.
+It takes place following the Government’s publication of the final Statement of Strategic Priorities for Ofcom, including aspirations on 5G development and rollout.

-- Defragmentation, sharing and the upcoming spectrum auctions - with Philip Marnick, Group Director, Spectrum, Ofcom;
+- Philip Marnick, Group Director, Spectrum, Ofcom; and

-- Infrastructure rollout - tackling barriers, broadening coverage, and the potential applicability of the Neutral Host model:
+- Next steps for infrastructure rollout - tackling barriers, broadening coverage, and the potential applicability of the Neutral Host model;

 Engagement with policy officials at this conference

 This Westminster eForum conference has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; DCMS; Ofcom; NCSC; Home Office; MHCLG; Defra; Department for the Economy (NI); DfT; DIT; Government Legal Department; HMRC; MoD; The Scottish Government; Valuation Office Agency; Office of the Secretary of State for Wales; Wales Office and the Welsh Government.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: the BEIS; Cabinet Office; DCMS; Department for the Economy (NI); Defra; DfT; DIT; Government Legal Department; HMRC; Home Office; MoD; MHCLG; NAO; National Infrastructure Commission; NCA; NCSC; Ofcom; Office of the Secretary of State for Scotland; Office of the Secretary of State for Wales; Scottish Government; UK Space Agency; Valuation Office Agency; Wales Office and the Welsh Government.